Many Vermonters are eligible to receive thousands of dollars from the government, but haven’t claimed their cash.

 File online for free

 Don’t need assistance from a volunteer?
-You can also visit GetYourRefund.org to file your taxes with a trusted source online.
+You can also visit GetYourRefund.org or the United Way’s My Free Taxes to file your taxes with a trusted source online.

 What will you need to file your taxes and claim your credit?